AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 author: Becky
 feature: Workfront Fusion
 exl-id: 2c1aea46-edbf-42a3-a6e9-f8aea042a48d
+hide: true
+hidefromtoc: true
-source-git-commit: 50078aec71a4173a67c386ae5a8a4b5ba6cf3ade
+source-git-commit: ec23659dc85b77c61ef5575e3605d0cf396c4e1a
 workflow-type: tm+mt
-source-wordcount: '1222'
+source-wordcount: '30'
 ht-degree: 0%

 ---

 # [!DNL Adobe Journey Optimizer] Modules

+>[!IMPORTANT]
+>
+>Deze schakelaar is verouderd.

 <!--
-Becky: pull from main, add to TOCs, then push to merge.
--->

-In een [!DNL Adobe Workfront Fusion] scenario, kunt u werkschema&#39;s automatiseren die gebruiken [!DNL Adobe Journey Optimizer]en deze verbinding maken met meerdere toepassingen en services van derden. [!DNL Adobe Journey Optimizer] kunt u records maken, lezen, bijwerken of verwijderen, of een aangepaste API-aanroep naar de [!DNL Adobe Journey Optimizer] API.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Adobe Journey Optimizer], as well as connect it to multiple third-party applications and services. [!DNL Adobe Journey Optimizer] modules allow you to create, read, update, or delete records, or perform a custom API call to the [!DNL Adobe Journey Optimizer] API.

-Als u instructies bij het creëren van een scenario nodig hebt, zie [Een scenario maken](../../workfront-fusion/scenarios/create-a-scenario.md).
+If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).

-Voor informatie over modules, zie [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).
+For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).

-## Toegangsvereisten
+## Access requirements

-U moet de volgende toegang hebben om de functionaliteit in dit artikel te kunnen gebruiken:
+You must have the following access to use the functionality in this article:

 <table>
   <col/>